m-thalmann/laravel-token-auth/docs/README.md

 php artisan migrate
 ```

-If you want to customize the migrations, only run this command _afterwards_.
+If you want to customize the migrations, only run this command _after_ customizing.

 ### Customizing the package